 This depends upon whether you are talking about an open-end yarn or a woolen system yarn.
 It also depends upon the fiber and or blend of fibers you want made.
 Generally, the higher the % of synthetic yarn, the finer (or smaller) we can make the yarn.
 The first thing we need to know is what system are you using to determine the size of the yarn.
 Currently, there are ten different common measuring systems for determining yarn size.
 Some of these various measuring systems are: (1) grains per 50 yds.; (2) cotton count; (3) worsted count; (4) wool run; (5) ply/grains; (6) yards/pound; (7) grains per 120 yards.; (8) metric count (Nm); (9) denier grams/9000M; (10) tex/1000M; (11) decitex/10000 (dtex); and, (12) meters/kilogram.
-To assist you, Crescent has created a special link.
-In a single ply yarn we can produce yarn from 35 grains per 50 yards to 350 grains per 50 yards.
+For example, in a single ply yarn we can typically produce yarn from 35 grains per 50 yards to 350 grains per 50 yards.
 If we two ply the 350 grain yarn, it will be a total of 700 grains per 50 yards.
-To learn more on natural fiber yarn sizing see the yarn sizing chart.
-To learn more about yarn conversion see the yarn conversion chart.
+To assist you, Crescent has created two links:

 We also process a wide range of synthetic fibers of varying deniers (thickness).
 Many of these synthetic fibers are fire retardant.
 Synthetic fibers include, but are not necessarily restricted to, the following: